marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Characters/NPC/Seni/LLawyr Yn Mawr/Herouk.md

 [[The Crew of the Kilfenora]]

 ### Notes
 The second in command of [[- Aime -/Additional Lore/Ships/The Kilfenora|The Kilfenora]].
-Herouk was a privateer by trade but demonstrated through his way with words was clearly a musician at heart.
+Herouk was a privateer by trade and worked alongside his pa